staeco/vandelay/README.md

   - limitParam - Required `String`
   - startPage - Optional `Number`, defaults to 0
   - limit - Required `Number`
+- setup - Optional `Function` or `String`
+  - Asynchronous function, runs once before the request starts for each source.
+Receives `source` as an argument.
+  - If it a string, it will compile it and sandbox it using [vm2](https://github.com/patriksimek/vm2).
+  - Returns an object that controls request parameters.
 - oauth - Optional `Object`
   - grant - Required `Object`
     - url - Required `String`